 Some dogs tend to display high social behaviour, which can be breed-specific and vary between individuals.
-There are a few observations to take note to unleash your dog's social nature.
+There are a few observations to take note of in order to unleash your dog's social nature.

 1. Meet on neutral ground

 A neutral place is a location that neither dogs feel the need to act out due to a territorial state and is the safest place to meet even if your dog does not display territorial behaviour.
-Do note that even on neutral ground, your dog may still act out of protectiveness of the handler.
+Do note that even on neutral ground, your dog may still react due to being overly protective of the handler.
 Some dogs behave more confidently in their neighbourhood than on new grounds.
 This is because dogs form packs with established territories in the wild till this very date.
 The clashing of both packs signals competition as the necessities of food, water, shelter and mates are at stake.

 Ideal meeting grounds include a dog shelter, a new neighbourhood, a new park or a new dog run that your dog has been to in less than ten times.

 With your dog on a leash, calmly and confidently approach the other dog and the owner.
 Be aware that your dog can sense hesitation and react because of it.
 Stop approaching when you are about five meters apart from the other owner.
 It is always important to confirm that the owners are aware of the socialisation.
 This allows safety for both dogs as some dogs may have behavioural or health issues which may not be easily interpreted from a distance.